Columbia Community Service Grantees

 works to restore the public glory of New York City’s oldest and most traveled thoroughfare from the Upper West Side through Harlem to Washington Heights.

-provides a warm, friendly, experience-rich environment for children ages 2 to 5 years old in two classrooms.
-The CCS grant has funded approximately two need-based scholarships to families for the past several years.
+provides a warm, friendly, experience-rich environment for children ages two to five years old in two classrooms.

 combats and alleviates poverty through preventive services, education, and advocacy, specifically targeting the issues of health and hunger.